iotaledger/docs.iota.org/docs/for_devs/developer_guide.md

 # Developer's Guide

-Documentation rarely attracts developers to read it, let alone write it.
+Developers rarely adore reading documentation, let alone writing it.
 Writing documentation is hard, and it is even harder to write captivating one.
 Luckily, IOTA has a team of dedicated technical writers.
 We can help you, and you can help us.
 This document explains how.

 You are the author of your code.
 It makes you the original source of knowledge, the most reliable and often the only one.
-Technical writers cannot replace you or let you forget about the documentation boogieman.
-Quite the opposite, we want you to always keep documentation in mind so we could support you and make sure that users and other developers enjoy learning about your work.
+Technical writers cannot replace you or let you forget about the documentation.
+Quite the opposite, we want you to always keep it in mind so we could support you and make sure that users and other developers enjoy learning about your work.

 This document will evolve as we invent more ways to help each other.
 Check for updates once in a while.